-- 7.1 Allocation to an alternative year group If there is no place available in a child's year group; the academy will not allocate a place in another year group unless there is clear evidence of need (see 3.6 above). - 7.2 Requests to transfer schools St Stephens will always discourage parents wishing to transfer a child from another local school as a result of a dispute with that school and will always request that the matter is discussed with the Head teacher of the child's current school.
+- the views of the Head of School/Executive Head Teacher of the academy/academy trust - information about the child's academic, social and emotional development; - where relevant the child's medical history and the views of medical professionals; - whether they have been previously educated out of their normal age group; - whether they may naturally have fallen into a lower age group if it were not for being born prematurely. - 7.2 Requests to transfer schools St Stephens will always discourage parents wishing to transfer a child from another local school because of a dispute with that school and will always request that the matter is discussed with the Head teacher of the child's current school.
 We believe it is better to address the problem and seek a solution rather than disrupt a child's learning because of a transfer. - 7.3 Equality Policy It is our policy that families of all backgrounds shall have equal consideration relating to all aspects of the running of the academy including admissions.
-Our arrangements will not disadvantage unfairly, either directly or indirectly, anyone involved in the process from a particular social or racial group, religion or belief, gender or a child with a disability or special educational needs. - 7.4 Free school transport For the purpose of providing assistance with home to school transport, the LA has a defined catchment area for the admission process.
-Any child living within the LA defined area but more than two miles from the academy is entitled to assistance with transport.
+Our arrangements will not disadvantage unfairly, either directly or indirectly, anyone involved in the process from a social or racial group, religion or belief, gender or a child with a disability or special educational needs. - 7.4 Free school transport For providing assistance with home to school transport, the LA has a defined designated/catchment area for the admission process.
+Any child living within the LA defined area but more than three miles from the academy is entitled to assistance with transport.
 For more information contact the LA Admissions Team. - 7.5 Deferment to starting school Parents can request that the date their child is admitted to the academy is deferred until later in the school year or until the child reaches compulsory school age in that school year.
 Parents can also request that their child attend part time until the child reaches compulsory school age.
-If parents wish to take up these options they must make an appointment with the Head of School to discuss the arrangements in greater detail.
+If parents wish to take up these options, they must make an appointment with the Head of School to discuss possible arrangements in greater detail. - 7.6 Waiting lists If the school is oversubscribed a waiting list will be held for the whole of the academic year for all year groups and parents/carers can request that their child is added to this list if they are refused a place.
+The waiting list will be based on the school's over-subscription criteria and a child's place on a waiting list is subject to change according to additional information received about applications or children being added to the list so their place on the list might move or down.
+No priority is given to the length of time that a child has been on the list.
+Children with an EHC Plan and children in care or children that were previously in care will take precedence over those on the waiting list.
+Children admitted under the Fair Access Protocol will also be given priority over children on the waiting list.